shimzawarraich/VerifyX/README.md

 6. Add your Gradient API key to .env

-   Open .env and replace "your_key_here" with your actual key:
+   Open .env and replace "your_key_here" with your actual key

 7. Start the server
    ```bash